10 Things You Must Know About Retiring to Florida

 As you sit there mulling a retirement in the South, approximately 1,000 people are already on their way to Florida today with all their household belongings.
 Should you join them?

-Like many baby boomers approaching retirement age and hunting for a warmer climate to call home in their golden years, I too am on the prowl for a new locale, though my target date is further down the road.
-My wife and I scouted cities and towns in Florida for a possible landing pad -- so I have some skin in the game.
+Like many baby boomers approaching retirement age and hunting for a warmer climate to call home in their golden years, my wife and I scouted cities and towns in Florida for a possible landing pad -- so I had some skin in the game (we decided on elsewhere).

 But Florida isn’t all about the beaches, Disney World and the massive retirement community known as The Villages.
 I interviewed experts and residents for tips on what you need to know about moving to Florida.
 So grab an OJ and dive on in.
 The water’s warm, but...complex.